Evolutionary-Intelligence/Biological-Evolution/README.md

 * Sagan, L., 1967.
 On the origin of mitosing cells.
 Journal of Theoretical Biology, 14(3), pp.225-IN6.
 * **Smith, J.M., 1964.
 Group selection and kin selection.
 Nature, 201(4924), pp.1145-1147.**
 * Wynne-Edwards, V.C., 1963.
 [Intergroup selection in the evolution of social systems](https://www.nature.com/articles/200623a0).
 Nature, 200(4907), pp.623-626.
+  * **Wynne-Edwards, V.C., 1962.
+Animal dispersion in relation to social behaviour.
+Oliver and Boyd.**
 * Mayr, E., 1961.
 Cause and effect in biology: Kinds of causes, predictability, and teleology are viewed by a practicing biologist.
 Science, 134(3489), pp.1501-1506.
 * Hamilton, W.D., 1964.
 The genetical evolution of social behaviour.
 II.
 Journal of Theoretical Biology, 7(1), pp.17-52.